cjurjiu/RubikDetector-Android/RubikDetectorAndroid/README.md

 ## Demo app

-The Demo app uses by default the binaries stored on jcenter for the `rubikdetector` & `fotoapparatconnector`.
+The Demo app uses by default the binaries stored on JCenter for the `rubikdetector` & `fotoapparatconnector`.

 If you however modify locally either `rubikdetector` or `fotoapparatconnector`, just uncomment the following lines, from `./app/build.gradle`: